pmarkette/frontend-nanodegree-mobile-portfolio/README.md

 When possible I moved Web API calls out of loops and put them into local variables.

+I reduced the amount of times that the DOM is accessed by caching a DOM element in a local variable.

 I reduced the number of pizzas by making it a function of the screen height.